 Contenders in today’s hyper-connected global economy need the edge that digital technology can provide.
 The majority of companies still tend to adopt digital technology in an ‘a la carte’ fashion which include a network here, an ERP or payables system there, resulting in a patchwork of processes.
 Digital transformation will need more aggressive action – supported by the finance and procurement partnership – to focus on identifying and closing process gaps and building the partnership.

 There are also gaps around payments processing.
 Goldman Sachs identified that every new transaction requires a dozen or so unwieldy steps, causing 65 percent of CFOs to view the accounts payable process as costly and laborious.
-This is a driver for either establishing shared service centres or outsourcing accounts payable.
+This is a driver for either establishing shared service centers or outsourcing accounts payable.
 Additionally, some systems automate purchase order and payment processes, but skip invoicing.
 In others, the payment process flows through their own ERP system, separate from both POs and invoices.

 Spend management digitisation